-[X] Please mark votes as in this example.

-1. Election of Directors

-Nominees standing for election by holders of Class A common stock: Crandall Gudmundson and Jerry F. Muench.

-[ ] FOR [ ] WITHHOLD AUTHORITY to vote for all nominees listed below

-Nominees standing for election by holders of Class A common stock and Class B common stock voting together as a single class: Kevin C. Daly, Gregory A. Miner, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright.

-[ ] FOR [ ] WITHHOLD AUTHORITY to vote for all nominees listed below

-(Instruction: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)

-Approval of the amendment of the Certificate of Incorporation of Odetics to increase the aggregate number of authorized shares of Class A common stock from 10,000,000 shares to 50,000,000 shares.
+[ X ] Please mark votes as in this example.
+L. Election of Directors Nominees standing for election by holders of Class A common stock: Crandall Gudmundson and Jerry F. Muench. [] FOR [] WITHHOLD AUTHORITY to vote for all nominees listed below Nominees standing for election by holders of Class A common stock and Class B common stock voting together as a single class: Kevin C. Daly, Gregory A. Miner, John W. Seazholtz, Joel Slutzky, Thomas L. Thomas and Paul E. Wright. [] FOR [] WITHHOLD AUTHORITY to vote for all nominees listed below (Instruction: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)
+2. Approval of the amendment of the Certificate of Incorporation of Odetics to increase the aggregate number of authorized shares of Class A common stock from 10,000,000 shares to 50,000,000 shares. [] FOR [] AGAINST [] ABSTAIN 3.
+Approval of the amendment to Odetics' 1997 Stock Incentive Plan to increase the number of shares of Class A common stock authorized for issuance by an

+additional 475,000 shares to 1,805,000 share es.

+[] FOR [] AGAINST [] ABSTAIN

+4. Approval and ratification of the sale and i 70,126 shares of Class A common stock to the Chairman of the Board of Odetics at a purch as required by the rules of the Nasdaq National Common stock to the Chairman of the Board of Odetics at a purch as required by the rules of the Nasdaq National Common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and its common stock to the Chairman of the Sale and Its common stock to the Chairman of the Sale and Its common stock to the Chairman of the Sale and Its common stock to the Sale and Its common stock t e Chief Executive Officer and ase price of \$14.26 per share,

-[\] FOR [\] AGAINST [\] ABSTAIN
+[] FOR [] AGAINST [] ABSTAIN

-Approval of the amendment to Odetics' 1997 Stock Incentive Plan to increase the number of shares of Class A common stock authorized for issuance by an additional 475,000 shares to 1,805,000 shares.

-- 4. Approval and ratification of the sale and issuance of an aggregate of 70,126 shares of Class A common stock to the Chief Executive Officer and Chairman of the Board of Odetics at a purchase price of \$14.26 per share, as required by the rules of the Nasdaq National Market. - [\] FOR [\] AGAINST [\] ABSTAIN - 5.
-Ratification of Ernst & Young LLP as the independent auditors of Odetics for the fiscal year ending March 31, 2002.
+5. Ratification of Ernst & Young LLP as the infor the fiscal year ending March 31, 2002. dependent auditors of Odetics

-[\] FOR [\] AGAINST [\] ABSTAIN
+[] FOR [] AGAINST [] ABSTAIN

-MARK HERE FOR ADDRESS CHANGE AND INDICATE NEW ADDRESS MARK HERE IF YOU PLAN TO ATTEND THE MEETING
+HERE FOR ADDRESS CHANGE AND INDICATE NEW ADHERE IF YOU PLAN TO ATTEND THE MEETING DRESS []

-Signature : Date

-Date
+Signa ature: Date

-Signature:
+Signature: Date

+/m1 .
+D